CtrlK

 Distinctiveness Conflict Risk

 Extremely generic - 'DevOps Basics' could overlap with many CI/CD, deployment, or infrastructure skills.
-No distinguishing features that separate it from GitHub Actions, Jenkins, or other CI tools.
+No specific GitLab CI features or use cases that would distinguish it from GitHub Actions, Jenkins, or other CI tools.

 1 / 3